lun0522/Notes/IntroToDatabase.md

 Instead, when we move to high level nodes of the tree, we can realease nodes near to the root, though it violates 2PL.

-For insert, simply release the lock on the parent when we reach the child.
+For search, simply release the lock on the parent when we reach the child.
 For insert and delete, what we have to find is the **safe node**: changes will not **propagate up beyond** this node.
 All locks on its ancestor can be released.

 Requirement for safe node: